GeorgeNance/GeorgeNance/README.md

 *Quote of the hour:*
-> ### Over half of the time you spend working on a project is spent thinking, and no tool, no matter how advanced, can think for you.
+> ### Maybe "just one little global variable" isn't too unmanageable, but that style leads to code that is useless except to its original programmer.
 >
-> ~ *Richard P. Gabriel*
+> ~ *Bjarne Stroustrup*

 ---
 ## 🏎 Quick Facts